dmbarbour/wikilon/docs/AwelonLang.md

             | only G contains X             => [F] a T(X,G)
             | F and G contain X             => c [T(X,F)] a T(X,G)

-For performance, we can optimize static conditionals to avoid copying:
+For performance, we could optimize static conditionals to avoid copying:

         T(X,[F][T]if) => [T(X,F)][T(X,T)]if

+However, I would prefer to have a separate optimizer erase static closures.

-Variable names could be recorded using comments or annotations.
+Variable names could be recorded using a comment or annotation.
 Example:

         -> x; EXPR
             becomes
+        "\X"(a2)d T(X,EXPR)
+            or perhaps
-        (var-x) T(x,EXPR)
+        (var-x) T(X,EXPR)

-With annotations, `[X](var-x)` might tag a value to simplify debugging.

-Named local variables offer a useful proof-of-concept for *Editable Views* as a viable alternative to built-in syntax features.
-But I believe that most views will be projections of data constructors.
-Sophisticated whole-program rewrites like named local variables would be the exception, not the rule.
+*Aside:* For me, named local variables were the first convincing proof-of-concept that *Editable Views* can serve adequately (although awkwardly) as an alternative to a rich built-in syntax.
+However, I hope to avoid sophisticated rewrites in most view.
+Editable views are a nicer fit for hierarchical data constructors, upon which we might build DSLs.

 ## Labeled Data and Records

-Labeled data types (such as records and variants) are weakly commutative, human meaningful, and extensible in comparison to spatially structured data (such as `(A*B)` pairs and `(A+B)` sums).
-Awelon does not provide built-in support for labeled data.
-However, it isn't difficult to encode records as association lists, for example.
-Between annotations, accelerators, and editable views, it should be feasible to implement labeled data within Awelon.

-An intriguing possibility is to work with *record constructor* functions, abstracting the actual record representation.
-A simple record constructor might look like `[[B] "b" put [A] "a" put ...]`.
-This preserves commutative structure within the record, permits flexible abstraction of records, and works conveniently with editable views.
-Updates would build the record, modify it, then rebuild the constructor - but this could be optimized away via accelerators.
+Labeled data types, such as records and variants, are a staple of most programming languages.
+I've frequently contemplated built-in support for labeled data in Awelon.
+However, editable views and accelerators should be adequate to the task without requiring new primitives.

+Naively, a record could be encoded as an association list, and a variant as a function that selects and applies a handler from an association list.
+However, the specific concrete choice of "association list" can be awkward for many use cases, as would other specific choices like "trie".

+I propose instead that Awelon favors record *constructors* - i.e. we use `[[A] "a" put [B] "b" put ...](record)`.
+The block represents a function writing to an opaque record representation (perhaps a trie).
+The `(record)` annotation then indicates that this function should have the type of a simple record constructor, and informs our runtime to use an accelerated record representation.
+This preserves commutative behavior and error semantics of `put` operations, and simplifies functional abstraction of records.
+Record constructors are also easy to recognize and manipulate through a projectional editor.

 ## Arrays and In-Place Mutation